Essential Care Tips for Thriving Indoor Plants

 - Assess if any plants need repositioning based on light needs

-- Trim dead or yellowing leaves
+- Trim dead or yellowing leaves β see our yellow leaves diagnosis guide if you're seeing a pattern

 - Check for signs of root-bound plants (roots coming through drainage holes)